ltroper/SpringBoot-CRUD-K8s/README.md

+To modify the guide so that it uses a pre-built, public Spring Boot CRUD application image, follow the updated instructions below.

+---

 # Deploying a Spring Boot CRUD Application with MySQL on Kubernetes

 In this guide, we will walk through the steps required to deploy a CRUD application to Kubernetes using a Spring Boot backend and a MySQL database.
 This includes setting up persistent storage for MySQL, configuring secrets and environment variables, and creating deployments and services for both the Spring Boot application and MySQL.